-While some interviewing experts suggest that you wait until the very end of the interview to close for the position, better advice is to use "trial" or "mini-closes" throughout the interview.
+While some interviewing experts suggest that you wait until the very end of the interview to close for the position, the better advice is to use "trial" or "mini-closes" throughout the interview.

-These "mini-closes" can be as simple as stating "I'm sure that education and experience are important considerations for you during your decision process."
+These "mini-closes" can be as simple as stating, "I'm sure that education and experience are important considerations for you during your decision process."
 A statement like this will elicit a response that will give you insight into how the interviewers feel about your education and experience.
 Based on their reply, you could use a trial close, like "It seems that my experience is a good match for the position.
 What other factors are important to you?"
-This not only helps you control the pace and direction of the interview but lets others know that you understand how to close a deal!
+It not only helps you control the pace and direction of the interview but lets others know that you understand how to close a deal!

-How Hard Should You Close
+How Hard Should Try?

 Hard closing techniques are dangerous if misused.
-They sometimes convey desperation, over-confidence and create a very stressful environment.
+They sometimes convey desperation, over-confidence, and create a very stressful environment.
 Closing for a job takes a more delicate touch but needs to be firm and filled with certainty.
 Your close needs to convey one message:

-You Want the Job and Know You Can Deliver the Results Expected
+You Want the Job

 If you feel that the position is above your current skill set, your closing attempt will reveal your hesitancy.
 Often, people who try to close hard are people not certain that they can deliver the results expected of the position.